 Our white wines include classic Hunter Semillon, the Angus, grown on the creek bed soils.
 The flavours of Hunter Semillon are seen as unique due to The Terroir of the Hunter Valley here it is a mix of warm climate, mid to late summer rainfall, with clay on limestone and sandy Rothbury creek bed soil types are quintessential to the styles we produce.
 Chardonnay cuttings originally came to the Hunter direct from Clos du Vougeot vineyard in Burgundy in the 1830’s.
-In our winery we make a Chardonnay with grapes taken off a heavily limestone-laden block two kilometers down the road.
+In our winery, we make a Chardonnay with grapes taken off a heavily limestone-laden block two kilometres down the road.

-Chardonnay, more than any other grape variety, is intrinsically sensitive and reflects both the Terroir and the approach of the winemaker.
+Pebbles Brief Chardonnay, more than any other grape variety, is intrinsically sensitive and reflects both the Terroir and the approach of the winemaker.
 Our philosophy is to produce a wine that reflects the climate and rich limestone soil of the vineyard with a restrained influence from the winemaking process.
 We produce a leaner aromatic style with liveliness from the natural acid, typical melon, peach and nectarine fruit well integrated with the restrained oak.
 You will find our Pebbles Brief Chardonnay has a unique, refined style that reflects our approach to winemaking and letting the fruit speak for itself.
 This Chardonnay should age well and you will be rewarded with its increasing complexity over time.

 View Tasting Notes and Purchase Tintilla Chardonnay